The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Introduction

-The next section surveys the known results for the Biot-Savart operator in $\R^3$ and in $S^3$.
-Then, we demonstrate in Theorem~\ref{maxwell} that Maxwell's equations hold on subdomains of $S^3$ via our setting, where we take a current $V$, its induced magnetic field $BS(V)$ and the appropriate electric field.
-We then generalize one of Maxwell's equations:
+In section~\ref{sec:background}, we provide as background a survey of known results for the Biot-Savart operator on Euclidean subdomains and on all of the three-sphere.
+Our results on electrodynamics begin with Theorem~\ref{thm:maxwell}, which states that Maxwell's equations hold on subdomains of $S^3$ via our setting, where we take a current $V$, its induced magnetic field $BS(V)$ and the appropriate electric field.
+Next, we generalize Ampere's Law: \begin{thm32} For $\Omega$ a subdomain of $S^3$ and $V$ a smooth vector field on $\Omega$, we have